learn-co-curriculum/phase-1-javascript-variables-lab/README.md

 If you run `learn` again, you'll see that our first test is now passing.
 However, the second test, which is also about `companyName`, is not yet passing.
-It's not passing because it expects `companyName` to be declared using a different keyword than the `let` keyword &mdash; it needs a keyword that is used for variables that can't be changed...
+It's not passing because it expects `companyName` to be declared using a different keyword than the `let` keyword — it needs a keyword that is used for variables that can't be changed...

 Continue to work through the problems below.
 Keep in mind the general workflow